- About PS&F

 If you can finance your deductible expense over time through the mechanism of insurance, the deductible buy down policy might be a viable solution.
 In most cases, real estate companies are able to include the premium cost in their CAM charges rather than earthquake deductible expenses, which are not typically a part of the additional rent clause in leases.
 This solution can be especially attractive for condo unit owners, who can use deductible buy downs to reduce their exposure to a large assessment for reconstruction after an earthquake.
 The premium cost is financed over time and shared among all unit owners.

-Although the focus of this article is earthquake, the same percentage deductibles and buy down deductibles can apply to other perils, specifically wind and flood, for assets or buildings in high hazard areas for hurricanes, tornadoes or floods.
-For instance, buildings in close proximity to the coastline in southeast U.S. will be subject to a percentage deductible for wind damage.
+Although the focus of this article is on earthquakes, the same percentage deductibles and buy down deductibles can apply to other perils, specifically wind and flood, for assets or buildings in high hazard areas for hurricanes, tornadoes or floods.
+For instance, buildings in close proximity to the coastline in the southeast U.S. will be subject to a percentage deductible for wind damage.

 Property deductibles can be complex, often confusing, for policyholders.
 Our recommendation is to review the wording in your policy with your broker, and then apply the language and percentages to your company’s actual assets.
 Analyze the deductible amount that you will be responsible for before you experience a loss.
 If the deductible is not what you expected or think it should be, ask your broker if there are alternatives to reduce your exposure.